Mark 6:1-13 | Seventh Sunday after Pentecost

 It was not that God among men had no power.
 It was that men stood beside God and did not wish to see.
 If the humanity in Jesus could offend them, imagine what the God in him could accomplish.

 And so Jesus called the twelve to him, the dozen closest followers, all likewise known to the people who had begun to resent him.
 He sent them away.
-He sent them out, scattering like dust, and gave them no provisions except some kind of power to face the evil that they would encounter.
+He sent them out, scattering like dust, and gave them no provisions except a kind of power to face the evil that they would encounter.

 Jesus told them to stay with those who would accept them, but to leave behind the ones who would not.
 “Shake the dust off your feet as a witness,” Jesus told them.

-Leave the dust as a witness, he said, a sign.
+Leave the dust as a witness, he said.
+A sign.
 To use the exact word chosen in the Gospel, the dust beneath their feet would be a martyr.

 We may read this Gospel and walk away thinking that Jesus meant to leave those small minded and resentful people to choke on their own dust.
 We may also pay attention to the word, martyr, that gives a purpose to the dust, calling on the most ordinary thing in that dry land to remain forever as a witness to the most extraordinary presence of God.

 The people around us are seldom brilliant and marvelous.
-Most of them, most of us, are the poor, the ordinary, the small minded and the resentful.
+Most of them, most of us, are the poor, the ordinary, the small minded, and the resentful.
 We are as unremarkable as the dust beneath our feet, as numerous and as anonymous as the sand of a desert.

 If the Gospel is true, God’s love must be without end.
 We are nothing special.
 We are only bits of animated dust, specks of sand, and yet the light of the stars makes us shine.